timgates42/pyjs/README.rst

 Pyjs-Compiler
 =============

-Pyjs-Compiler tools are a collection of tools that related to
+Pyjs-Compiler is a collection of tools that are related to
   * compiling python code to javascript
-  * linking compiled javascript modules into complete application
+  * linking compiled javascript modules into complete applications
-  * to convert java to python, etc.
+  * converting java to python, etc.

 Pyjs-Compiler runs your python application in a Web Browser (as javascript).